-Objective 2.1: AAA will promote transportation options older adults and adults with disabilities by: Projected Start and End Dates Title III B Funded PD or C Status (a) Participating in transportation planning efforts in the community.
+Objective 2.1: AAA will promote transportation options for older adults and adults with disabilities by: Projected Start and End Dates Title III B Funded PD or C Status (a) Participating in transportation planning efforts in the community.
 July 2012 through June 2016 Cont.
-Objective 2.2: AAA will explore partnerships and collaborations to improve transportation options by: Projected Start and End Dates Title III B Funded PD or C Status (a) Collaborate with New Beginning Coalition (NBC) to engage the local community (including transportation providers) in conceiving new mobility options.
-July 2012 through June 2016 Cont. (b) The New Beginning Coalition (NBC) will host a meeting with transportation/mobility stakeholders to discuss and next steps in addressing mobility needs/issues of older adults, adults with disabilities, and their caregivers.
-January 2013 through April 2013 New (c) Participating in the Senior Mobility Initiative to improve transportation services, resolve service delivery problems, and address the transportation service needs of older adults, adults with disabilities, and their caregivers.
-July 2012 through June 2016 С Cont. (d) Exploring additional partners/collaborators that are working on this issue and involve them with NBC.
+Objective 2.2: AAA will explore partnerships and collaborations to improve transportation options by: Projected Start and End Dates Title III B Funded PD or C Status (a) Collaborating with New Beginning Coalition (NBC) to engage the local community (including transportation providers) in conceiving new mobility options.
+July 2012 through June 2016 С Cont. (b) Hosting a meeting with NBC and transportation/mobility stakeholders to discuss addressing the needs/issues of older adults, adults with disabilities, and their caregivers.
+January 2013 through April 2013 Com- pleted (c) Collaborating with SamTrans and Peninsula Jewish Community Center's Get Up and Go program in a coordinated, cooperative effort to promote mobility for older adults who have difficulty using existing transportation.
+January 2014 through April 2016 C New (d) Participating in the Senior Mobility Initiative to improve transportation services, resolve service delivery problems, and address the transportation service needs of older adults, adults with disabilities, and their caregivers.
+July 2012 through June 2016 С Cont. (e) Exploring additional partners/collaborators that are working on this issue and involve them with NBC.
 July 2012 through June 2016 Cont.

-Support Opportunities to Remain Socially Connected to Friends, Family, and Other Activities
+Support Opportunities to Remain Socially Connected to Friends, Family, and the Community